 What does a Machine Learning Engineer do?

 In practical terms, a machine learning engineer's role is close to that of a data scientist.
-Both roles work with vast quantities of information, require exceptional data management skills, and the ability to perform complex modeling on dynamic data sets.
-Machine learning engineers typically includes the following:
+Both roles work with vast quantities of information and require exceptional data management skills and the ability to perform complex modeling on dynamic data sets.
+Machine learning engineers typically include the following:

 - Advanced degree in computer science, math, statistics, or a related discipline

 - Extensive data modeling and data architecture skills

 - Programming experience in Python, R, or Java